pravin096/dr-using-nlp/README.md

  <img alt="Train Dataset Overview 2 of 2" src="web_app/app/static/TrainDSOverview-2.png">
 </details>

+## 10 Licensing and Acknowledgements
+Thanks to Udacity for the starter code and FigureEight for providing dataset for this project

-## 10 Package Requirements and Operating Instructions
+## 11 Package Requirements and Operating Instructions
-### 10.1 ETL Pipeline component
+### 11.1 ETL Pipeline component
 Component Filename: process_data.py

 Package requirements: